top of page

 Congress Takes Up WIOA Reauthorization: What It Means for Driver Training

 On April 21, 2026, the House Education and Workforce Committee passed H.R.
 8210, the A Stronger Workforce for America Act of 2026, marking the latest congressional attempt to reauthorize the Workforce Innovation and Opportunity Act (WIOA).
 Congress has been working toward a WIOA reauthorization for several years.
-A nearly identical bill cleared the same committee 44-1 in the last Congress before stalling at the end of the session.
-This year, the bill passed 19-14 along party lines.
+A nearly identical bill cleared the same committee 44-1 in the last Congress before stalling at the end of the session in late 2024.
+Unfortunately, this year, the bill passed with a vote of 19-14, along party lines.

 WIOA is the primary federal law funding workforce training in the United States.
+Each year WIOA funding transforms the lives of thousands of unemployed and underemployed Americans seeking to begin successful and long-term trucking careers.
 For CVTA members, it is a meaningful funding source that helps students cover the cost of CDL training programs, particularly students who may not otherwise be able to afford the path to a commercial driver's license.

 The path forward is uncertain.
-The Senate requires 60 votes to overcome a filibuster, and the bill, in its current form, lacks bipartisan support.
+The Senate requires 60 votes to overcome a filibuster, and the bill, in its current form, lacks bipartisan support, likely due to programs unrelated to WIOA funding and more due to the proposed transfer of existing Dept. of Education programs to the Dept. of Labor in the bill.

 CVTA will continue to monitor this legislation and engage with Congress to ensure that any final reauthorization preserves and strengthens access to workforce training funding for CDL programs and the students they serve.